trych/kirby-field-composer/README.md

 # Kirby Field Composer

 Kirby Field Composer is a plugin that simplifies complex field operations in Kirby.
-It provides methods for merging fields, applying conditional logic, and manipulating strings, handling field values intelligently to avoid unwanted formatting issues.
+It provides methods for merging fields, applying conditional logic and manipulating strings, handling field values intelligently to avoid unwanted formatting issues.
 This makes it easier to work with both simple and complex content structures.

 ## Features